 June 14 – September 2, 2013

 The Vietnam War.
 Civil rights and women’s lib.
 MLK and RFK.
 Janis and Jimi.
 Laugh-In and love-ins.
 Bringing one of America’s most colorful, chaotic, culture-shifting years vividly to life, The 1968 Exhibit illuminates the power of “We the People” to exercise and expand our freedoms.
-Visitors will travel through 12 exhibition areas corresponding to the months of the year—as well as three lounge spaces (bean bag chairs included) inviting playful interaction with 1968’s most enduring and influential music, movies, fashions, and more.
+Visitors will travel through 12 exhibit areas corresponding to the months of the year—as well as three lounge spaces (bean bag chairs included) inviting playful interaction with 1968’s most enduring and influential music, movies, fashions, and more.
 Whether you remember the year personally or discovered Hendrix online, The 1968 Exhibit will rock you.

-This exhibition is organized by the Minnesota History Center in association with the Atlanta History Center, the Chicago History Museum, and the Oakland Museum of California, and is funded by the National Endowment for the Humanities.
+This exhibit is organized by the Minnesota History Center in association with the Atlanta History Center, the Chicago History Museum, and the Oakland Museum of California, and is funded by the National Endowment for the Humanities.

 The Constitution Center can connect journalists with experts on the Constitution and other topics.